MauritsWilke/AdventOfCode/readMe.md

 **Day 10:** Array galore: Pop it!
 Push it!
 Map it!
 Sort it!

 **Day 11:** Those octopi are adorable, problem not too bad to solve

+**Day 14:** Part 2 was a great way to make me realise how stupid my part 1 code was :L